 “Does the studio have wheelchair access?”

 One can assume these things, but you always have to check.
 Thankfully, I was in luck and the studio was very accommodating, but I always hate asking that question.
 I feel from that moment on I cede control of my professional life to my disability.

-I am a political academic writer and academic by trade.
-Most of this work has nothing to do with the fact that I have Cerebral Palsy and use an electric wheelchair as a tool for movement.
+Most of my work has nothing to do with the fact that I have Cerebral Palsy and use an electric wheelchair as a tool for movement.
 In work and in life I’ve always had to strike a balance between carving an identity, which is independent of my disability, whilst acknowledging that I will always have physical limitations that will require some form of assistance.

 My work is independent of the challenges I face on a daily basis.
 I do not want to be the “crip” who is employed merely to fill an equal opportunity quota or as a success story so my employer can brag about how they employ people with disabilities.

 I was reminded of this a few months ago while reading an article on Triple J newsreader, Nas Campanella, who is visually impaired.
 In an article by Broadsheet Media that was widely shared on both Facebook and Twitter, she described the accommodations that Triple J has made so she could do the job that she was employed to do.